TaoLee0510/seq_sim/README.md

   Divergency_sampling_times: The resampling time of the polymorphic sequences.

   output_evo_seq_file: A int type parameter to control the output files whether include the evolved sequences.
-O: DO NOT output.
+0: DO NOT output.
 1: output.

   KaKS: The Value of Ka/Ks.